Efficient Hallucination Detection for LLMs Using Uncertainty-Aware Attention Heads: Experiments

-\textbf{Extending our findings to the Attention Score method.} To demonstrate the robustness and generalization of RAUQ components, we integrated them into the recently published Attention Score method~\cite{NEURIPS2024_LLM}, resulting in two modifications.
-We compare (1) the original official implementation of Attention Score; (2) Attention Score that uses only the attention weights of the generated tokens, excluding the prompt; (3) Attention Score that combines the previous feature and implements also the selection of the uncertainty-aware attention heads; (4) the full RAUQ method with recurrence.
+\ecoparagraph{Extending our findings to the Attention Score method.} To demonstrate the robustness and generalization of the RAUQ components, we integrated them into the recently published Attention Score (AS) method~\citep{NEURIPS2024_LLM}, resulting in two modifications.
+We compare (1) the original official implementation of AS, (2) AS that uses only the attention weights of the generated tokens, excluding the prompt, (3) AS that combines the previous modification and also implements the selection of the uncertainty-aware attention heads proposed here, and (4) the full RAUQ method with recurrence.
+The results in \Cref{tab:attention_score_selected_head} show that excluding the contributions from the prompt tokens substantially improves the Attention Score, yielding a 0.032 improvement in PRR.
+The highest improvement is achieved on SciQ, CoQA, and TriviaQA.
+Incorporating the proposed attention head selection further boosts the average performance by 0.043, with a particularly large gain of 0.182 on MMLU.
+Finally, the full RAUQ, which additionally incorporates token probabilities and recurrently aggregates uncertainty scores from previous generation steps, yields a further advantage.
+These results suggest that our findings on attention heads and design choices in RAUQ generalize to prior UQ methods.

-Results in \Cref{tab:attention_score_selected_head} show that excluding contributions from prompt tokens significantly boosts the average performance of Attention Score, yielding a 0.112 improvement in PRR.
-The highest improvement is achieved on the summarization tasks, where the modified Attention Score approaches the performance of RAUQ.
-Incorporating attention head selection further boosts the average performance by 0.035, with a large gain of 0.182 on MMLU.
-Nevertheless, our full method further incorporates token probabilities and recurrently aggregates uncertainty scores from previous generation steps, which provides a distinct advantage.
-Overall, these results suggest that our findings regarding attention heads and design choices in RAUQ are systematic and generalize to prior UQ methods as well.
+\ecoparagraph{Qualitative analysis.} We analyze samples with the highest and lowest RAUQ scores for Llama-3.1 8B on TruthfulQA.
+RAUQ effectively detects erroneous generations, with most of the detected errors attributed to factual and reasoning errors.
+Most of the erroneous generations with low uncertainty correspond to common misbeliefs.
+The detailed results are presented in \Cref{tab:error_analysis_truthfulqa} in Appendix~\ref{app:error_analysis}.